OpenLMIS/openlmis-ui-components/docs/coding_conventions.md

 #### General rules
 * any object's exposed methods or variables must be documented with ngDoc,
+* @ngdoc annotation specifies the type of thing being documented,
 * as 'Type' in documentation we should use: (Promise, Number, String, Boolean, Object, Event, Array, Scope), in some cases is allowed to use other types i.e. class names like Requisition,
 * all description blocks should be sentence based, all of sentences should start with uppercase letter and end with '.',
 * before and after description block (if there is more content) there should be an empty line,
 * all docs should be right above the declaration of method/property/component,
 * when writing param/return section please keep all parts(type, parameter name, description) start at the same column as it is shown in method/property examples below,
-* please keep the order of all parameters as it is in examples below
+* please keep the order of all parameters as it is in examples below,

 #### Methods
 Methods for all components should have parameters like in the following example: